mvpoirier/mvpoirier.github.io/_posts/2021-06-30-Quarantine-Reflections.md

 ---
-published: false
+published: true
 title: Quarantine Reflections
 layout: post
 ---

-While my wife and I wait out the remaining few days of our 14-day quarantine since returning to Canada, I thought it's probably a good time to reflect on the past 18 months since the COVID-19 pandemic changed how we approach teaching and learning.
-No question the 2020-2021 school year has been a challenge for students, parents, teachers, and schools to adapt with the changing times.
+While Amy and I wait out the remaining few days of our 14-day quarantine since returning to Canada, it's probably a good time to reflect on the past 18 months since the COVID-19 pandemic changed how we approach teaching and learning.

-#### What did I learn from all of this?
+I've wondered lately what have we done in the past 18 months which can be built upon, expanded, and potentially brought forward into the classroom as we all prepare for face-to-face learning to come back again.

 <img src="https://covid-19archive.org/files/large/d756d9711a220a433229f8cc1455a9559fee0194.jpg" alt="Distance Learning is Hard." width="400"/>

-I've wondered lately what have we done in the past 18 months which can be built upon, expanded, and potentially brought forward into the classroom as we all prepare for face-to-face learning to come back again.

-#### What can I take with me going forward?
+---

+The Office memes and joking aside, there has beene a *LOT* to unpack over the past year and half of trying to understand and adapt to the pandemic so that our students can learn as effectively as possible.

-A few things that come to mind that I hope to continue:
+**A few things that come to mind that I hope to continue going forward**:
+- [x] Prioritizing student and colleague wellness before academics
-- [x] Digital whiteboards to record lessons and classroom activities
+- [x] Digital whiteboards with [Doceri](www.doceri.com) to archive each lesson for students
+- [x] Recording and uploading lessons for students to review at home asyncronously
 - [x] A more integrated approach to using technology to leverage learning
 - [x] Developing scaffolded activities to support independent learning

+**What I'd like to dig deeper and expand on**:
 - [x] Developing video tutorials to support at-home learning

----

-...hmm.
+- [x] Create more engaging [Repl.it](www.replit.com) coding activities
+- [x] Providing more online opportunties for parents and stakeholders to be informed
+- [x] Grow my Professional Learning Network with [Twitter](www.twitter.com/mvpoirier) and [LinkedIn](https://www.linkedin.com/in/mvpoirier8) to continue learning from others
+- [x] Integrate more action-research invididually and as a science department as we develop our curriculum review cycle and new intiatives to improve on effective student learning

+**A silver linining to every cloud...**
+The pandemic has been challenging as we continue to oscillate between face-to-face, online, and blended learning environments.
+The silver lining to all of this is that as a profession we've been resilient, learning new skills, and hopefully using COVID-19 as an opportunity to [Buid Back Better](https://schoolsonline.education.ed.ac.uk/2020/06/17/john-hattie-interview-by-chris-cox-build-back-better/) our schools than we ever could have before.